MadryLab/context-cite/README.md

 Once you have installed the required dependencies, you can run the Streamlit app located in `app/app.py`.
 Use the following command to start the app:

 If you can't get it running, focus on app/app.py and context_cite/cc_groq.py.

+## 3. Set up environment

+Unfortunately, we cannot get it running in time.